flotob/CGSamplePlugin/README.md

 - For admin-only routes, pass `true` as the second argument.
 - Never trust client-supplied values; always use values from `req.user`.
 - The JWT secret must be set in your environment as `JWT_SECRET`.

+## ENS Verification Feature

+This plugin includes an Ethereum Name Service (ENS) verification feature, allowing users to verify ownership of ENS domains.
+The feature consists of:

+1. **Wallet Connection:** Users connect their Ethereum wallet using RainbowKit.

+2. **ENS Verification:** The system checks if the connected wallet has a primary ENS name set via reverse resolution.

+3. **ENS Lookup Tool:** Users can search for any ENS name to find which Ethereum address owns it.
+This helps when users have multiple wallets and need to identify which one to connect.

+4. **Modern UI:** Clean, Apple-inspired design with translucent elements, blur effects, and clear visual feedback during the verification process.

+### Implementation Details

+- Uses `wagmi`'s `useEnsAddress` hook for forward resolution (ENS name → address)
+- Uses `ethereum-identity-kit`'s `useProfileDetails` for reverse resolution (address → ENS name)
+- Integrates directly with the wallet connection flow
+- Transforms verification into a clear two-step process (connect wallet → verify ENS)

+### TODO: Handle ENS Forward/Reverse Resolution Edge Case

+We've identified an edge case where users may own an ENS name (visible through our lookup tool), but have not set it as their primary ENS name for reverse resolution.
+This creates confusion as the user connects the correct wallet but still sees "No ENS Name Found".

+**Planned Solution:**
+- Check both forward and reverse resolution for ENS names
+- When a wallet owns ENS names but has no primary ENS set, show a specific message
+- Provide clear guidance to help users set their primary ENS name in the ENS app
+- Potentially list ENS names owned by the wallet
+- Add link/button to the ENS app with instructions